Higher orbit will help Dawn address science questions about Ceres

 Some science questions about Ceres require study from a higher orbit.

 The dwarf planet’s only mountain, Ahuna Mons, is a 13,000-foot (4,000-meter) high ice volcano whose base spans 11 miles (18 kilometers).

 “Ahuna Mons is the one true mountain on Ceres,” said Dawn science team member David A. Williams of Arizona State University’s School of Earth and Space Exploration.
 “After studying it closely, we interpret it as a dome raised by cryovolcanism.”

 Cryovolcanism occurs in low-temperature environments when molten ice, often mixed with ammonia salts, erupt, flow, and then freeze on the surface.

 Other areas observed by Dawn on Ceres also show evidence of cryovolcanism.
-Although in their cases, the volcanic activity is not building tall structures but resurfacing the region.
+Although, in their cases, the volcanic activity is not building tall structures but resurfacing the region.

 The existence of cryovolcanism on Ceres means the dwarf planet, whose surface averages close to minus 40 degrees Fahrenheit (minus 40 degrees Celsius), has a warm interior that can sustain liquids for extended amounts of time.

-“Ceres appears differentiated internally, with a core and a complex crust made of 30 to 40 percent water ice mixed with silicate rock and salts,” said Williams, who is lead author of a paper on Ceres’ volcanism published in the journal Science.
+“Ceres appears differentiated internally, with a core and a complex crust made of 30 to 40 percent water ice mixed with silicate rock and salts,” said Williams, who is the lead author of a paper on Ceres’ volcanism published in the journal Science.